hdShang/arxiv-daily/docs/cs-CV/2025-08-13/papers/250809977v2-a-survey-on-3d-gaussian-splatting-applications-segmentation-editing-.md

 ---
 layout: default
-title: A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation
+title: "A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation"
 ---

 # A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation